-To do this, there are two figures which need to be calculated – the benefit figure and the available amount.
+To do this, there are two figures which need to be calculated – the benefit figure and the available amount:

+A defendant is convicted of supplying drugs.
 The benefit from this defendant’s criminal conduct is found to amount to £1,000,000.
 The benefit figure is therefore £1,000,000.

 The defendant is immensely wealthy and the value of his current assets amounts to £5,000,000.
 The available amount is therefore £5,000,000.

 The recoverable amount, in this case, is £1,000,000.
 This is because the recoverable amount is equal to the benefit figure.

-What is the Proceeds of Crime Act negligence test?
+What Is the Proceeds of Crime Act Negligence Test?

 The Proceeds of Crime negligence test means that someone working in a regulated sector (such as banking or other financial services) can be convicted for failure to disclose money laundering if there are “reasonable grounds for knowing or suspecting” that it is going on in their place of work.
 If a person neglects to report fraudulent activity, they could face five years in prison.